 In a trial, the defendant has entered a plea of not guilty and the burden of proof is on the city.
-Jury trials are not held in Municipal Court; a judge, who reaches a verdict and imposes the sentence, hears all testimony.
+Jury trials are not held in Municipal Court.
+A judge hears all testimony, reaches a verdict and imposes the sentence.

 - In all court cases, you have a right to an attorney.
 If you do not choose to be represented by an attorney, you may act as your own attorney.
 This is called appearing pro se.

 At the trial, the prosecutor will begin by calling witnesses to testify against you.
 After each prosecution witness testifies, you have a right to cross-examine each witness.

 - Your cross-examination must be in the form of questions; you are not allowed to argue with a witness.
 This is not the time for you to tell your side of the story.
 That opportunity comes later in the trial.